pyrv/pycontract/README.md

 ## Getting Events from a CSV file

 A common application of PyContract will be log analysis.
 Log files can have any format, one just needs to write a parser, that parses a log file and generates events to be monitored.
 PyContract provides built-in support for parsing [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) (Comma Separated Value format) files.
-Each line in a CSV file is called a row, and consists of a list of comma separated strings.
+Each line in a CSV file consists of a list of comma separated strings.
 An example is the following CSV file concerning command dispatches and completions (related to a previously shown example).
+It has a first header line, naming the columns `OP`, `TIME`, and `CMD`.
+These can then be used as indexes into a line, as we shall see.

 ```
+OP,TIME,CMD
 CMD_DISPATCH,1000,TURN
 CMD_DOWNLOAD,1500,STOP
 CMD_DISPATCH,4000,THRUST